Picture used for illustrative purpose only.

 The Ministry expressed its sincere condolences to the family of the deceased and wished COVID-19 patients a speedy and full recovery, calling on all members of the society to cooperate with health authorities, adhere to the instructions and physical distance to ensure the health and safety of all.

-The Ministry of Health and Prevention on Tuesday announced that as many as 86,879 additional COVID-19 tests were conducted for different segments of the society over the past 24 hours.
+The Ministry of Health and Prevention on Tuesday announced that it has conducted 129,900 additional COVID-19 tests over the past 24 hours using state-of-the-art medical testing equipment.